jimasp/behave-vsc/README.md

     }
     ```

-- If you have any issues with relative imports due to the behave working directory then set the `PYTHONPATH` environment variable.
+- If you have any issues with relative imports due to the behave working directory then you can set a `PYTHONPATH` environment variable for behave execution.
+Note that these do not expand, (i.e. you cannot use `${PYTHONPATH}` on Linux or `%PYTHONPATH%` on Windows), so you will need to include all required paths in your `envVarOverrides` setting, e.g. `"PYTHONPATH":src/lib1:src/lib2:myfolder`".

   - Example: